cardano-foundation/ledger-app-cardano/design_doc.md

 **Description**

+The purpose of this call is to return and attest amount for a given UTxO.

+**Background**

 When signing transactions, UTxOs given as transaction inputs are not to be trusted.
-This is because the current Cardano signing protocol does not check UTxO amount.
+This is because the current Cardano signing protocol does not check the UTxO amount.
 This results in a possible class of attacks where attackers lie to Ledger about UTxO value, potentially leading it to assume there is less money on the input and thus forcing user to unknowingly "trash" coins as fee.
-(Note: instead of explicit attacker the threat model is also bad transaction parsing on the client side, especially in JavaScript).
+(Note: instead of an explicit attacker this threat model also includes bad transaction parsing on the client side, especially in JavaScript where `ADA_MAX_SUPPLY` does not fit into native `number` type).
 To avoid such issues, Ledger implementation of Cardano requires each transaction input to be verified before signing a transaction.

 **Command**